zahiruldu/global.hackathon/Teams/Code4Fun/ABOUT.md

 About our project.
 ===========================

-Our project will be connected to software development learning theme
+Our project will be related to software development learning theme

 Our Skills:
 =======================